HongjianZz/RAM-Mapper/Readme.txt

 ./checker -d logical_rams.txt logic_block_count.txt output.txt

-Note: In this program, there are three types of RAMs: 8k SRAM, 128k SRAM, and LUTRAM.
-For every ten logic blocks, there is an 8k SRAM, and for every 100k, there is 128K RAM.
-50% of logic blocks can be implemented as LUTRAM.
-Additionally, other requirements, such as RAM capability and external circuitries (MUX), are also considered in the optimization.
+Note: There are three types of RAMs available, including 8k SRAM, 128k SRAM, and LUTRAM.
+By default, an 8k SRAM is allocated for every ten logic blocks, and a 128k RAM is allocated for every 100k logic blocks.
+Additionally, 50% of logic blocks can be implemented using LUTRAM.

 ~Why do I choose this code?

-It is a rather long code :) Thanks for your patience!
-I chose this code because it is my individual work and related to CAD Tools.
-It shows my understanding of python and my ability to handle relatively complex tasks.
-The result of 2.2e8 is considered as a Good optimization by my instructor.
+I selected this project because I developed it independently, and it is related to manual testing.
+It demonstrates my proficiency in Python and my capability to tackle complex tasks.
+My instructor considers a result of 2.2e8 to be a good optimization.